 I-765, Application for Employment Authorization

 - Standard business-sized envelope holding required photos and check to USCIS.
 Do not seal the envelope!

 - If you have applied for Optional Practical Training or any other employment authorization in the past, you must bring copies of all EAD’s or denial notices you have been issued.

 - If you know who you will be working for while on OPT, please provide the name and address of the employer on a separate sheet of paper.

 If all the materials are in order, UC International Services will recommend to the USCIS that you be granted Optional Practical Training by issuing a form I-20.

 OPT is available for up to 12 months for all F-1 students for each higher degree you receive in the United States.
 This means if you obtain a Bachelor’s degree and utilize twelve months of OPT for that degree, you could apply for and receive another twelve months of OPT for a Master’s degree.

-An additional 17-month OPT period (29 months total) is available to F-1 students who have completed a degree in science, technology, engineering, or mathematics (STEM) and who have accepted employment with employers enrolled in the U.S. Citizenship and Immigration Services (USCIS) E-Verify employment verification program.
+An additional 24-month OPT period (36 months total) is available to F-1 students who have completed a degree in Science, Technology, Engineering, or Mathematics (STEM) and who have accepted employment with employers enrolled in the U.S. Citizenship and Immigration Services (USCIS) E-Verify employment verification program.
 E-Verify is a free internet-based system operated by USCIS, in partnership with the Social Security Administration, which determines a new employee’s eligibility to work.
 STEM students have the ability to earn a second qualifying 24-month STEM OPT period by obtaining a STEM degree at a higher level.
 Students participating in a 12 month OPT based on a non-STEM degree can use a prior eligible STEM degree as a basis to apply for a STEM OPT extension provided the degree was completed in the past 10 years.